This article is part of a larger series on Retail Management.

 If you get your products from different suppliers, ask them which items are popular this season.
 Aside from helping you figure out things to stock, you can also double-check with your suppliers how much of their popular items can be replenished right away if you run out of stock.
 This way, you can decide on your buying strategy—whether to order more or less, depending on factors such as popularity and replenishment timeframes.

 Ask Your Customers

 Directly asking customers what they are looking to buy as gifts this holiday season (or types of gifts they’d like to receive) is an effective way to know which items to include in your guides.
-You can do this in-store or online via a survey.
+You can implement the following to gather customer insights:

 3. Categorize Your Guide

 Once you have identified your target audience and the types of products you’ll include in your holiday gift guide, it’s time to work out how you want to organize it.
-Ideally, we recommend creating different categories for gift guides based on price, interests, personality, shopping behavior, and preferences.
+Ideally, we recommend creating different categories—based on price, interests, personality, shopping behavior, and preferences.

 Here are a few ways you can organize your holiday gift guide.

 Take it a step further by creating gift bundles within each gift guide category.
 Getting a bundle of items that complement each other is a type of cross-selling idea but offered at one retail price.
 This makes the buying decision faster, easier, and more convenient.

 Make it more irresistible by offering it a lower price than when buying each separately.
 Twenty-two percent of shoppers cite sales or discounts as the factor most influencing their holiday shopping.